-The photo above is of me 21 years ago, about a week after I got “mask squeeze” on my 37th birthday.
-I came across the image while preparing for an Ocean Day talk last week.
+This is me 21 years ago, about a week after I got “mask squeeze” on my 37th birthday.
+I came across the photo recently when looking for a bio picture for a presentation.
 It was taken as a staff photo when I had the joy of teaching children with special needs.

 I found myself staring at the photo, at younger me, and thinking of how much has been learned since then.
 I am sharing with you because . . . because why?
 Sure, there’s a lesson in physics here but that’s not it.
 There’s also maybe something of value in how the most important things in life sometimes don’t come easy.
-But more than that, it’s about sharing some of what I have learned in these years, what I strive to put into the world, and why. 💙
+But more, it’s about what I have learned in these years, what I strive to put into the world, and why.

-Mask squeeze happened on my 20th dive when I did not know enough to realize how little I knew.
-It was my second birthday back in BC after my many years of teaching in the Netherlands.
+Mask squeeze happened on my twentieth dive when I did not know enough to realize how little I knew.
+It was my second birthday back in British Columbia after my many years of teaching in the Netherlands.

 I was on a dive trip to some of the most challenging conditions on our coast.
 The accident happened during one of my first dives in a dry suit.
 I now know it was madness to be doing my first dives in a dry suit in such challenging conditions.
 But it was the result of some human chaos and unreliability whereby the suit was not ready when it was supposed to be.
-Thereby, I could not sufficiently practice with the dry suit before the dive trip and get used to the change in buoyancy from my Dad’s old, thin wet suit.
+Thereby, I could not practice before the trip and get used to the change in buoyancy from my Dad’s old, thin wet suit.

 Since then, I have metaphorically faced equivalent injuries, usually inflicted as a result of human ego and disconnect from understanding how our actions impact future generations.

 The resulting process has been the same: learn, heal, surface, and repeat.